Ecgberht, King of Wessex: Family

 Historians do not agree on Ecgberht's ancestry.
 The earliest version of the Anglo-Saxon Chronicle, the Parker Chronicle, begins with a genealogical preface tracing the ancestry of Ecgberht's son Æthelwulf back through Ecgberht, Ealhmund (thought to be king Ealhmund of Kent), and the otherwise unknown Eafa and Eoppa to Ingild, brother of King Ine of Wessex, who abdicated the throne in 726.
 It continues back to Cerdic, founder of the House of Wessex.
 Ecgberht's descent from Ingild was accepted by Frank Stenton, but not the earlier genealogy back to Cerdic.
-Heather Edwards in her Oxford Dictionary of National Biography article on Ecgberht argues that he was of Kentish origin and that the West Saxon descent may have been manufactured during his reign to give him legitimacy, whereas Rory Naismith considered a Kentish origin unlikely, and that it is more probable that "Ecgberht was born of good West Saxon royal stock".
+Heather Edwards in her Oxford Dictionary of National Biography article on Ecgberht argues that he was of Kentish origin and that the West Saxon descent may have been manufactured during his reign to give him legitimacy.
+However, Rory Naismith considered a purely Kentish heritage unlikely, acknowledging the possibility of ties to both Kentish and West Saxon ruling houses but concluding that as far as the most authoritative surviving sources are concerned, "Ecgberht was born of good West Saxon royal stock".

 Ecgberht's wife's name is unknown.
 A fifteenth-century chronicle now held by Oxford University names her as Redburga, supposedly a relative of Charlemagne whom he married when he was banished to Francia, but this is dismissed by academic historians in view of its late date.

 He is reputed to have had a half-sister Alburga, later to be recognised as a saint for her founding of Wilton Abbey.
 She was married to Wulfstan, ealdorman of Wiltshire, and on his death in 802 she became a nun, Abbess of Wilton Abbey.